zarif-al/graphql-starter-rust/migration/README.md

 Here are the instructions to creating a new migration:

 - Use command `sea-orm-cli migrate generate new_table_name_here` to create a new migration.

-This command has to be run from the root crate. **Not** the migration crate.
+	> You can pass a custom directory using the `-d` flag.
+If not passed it will look for the `migrations` folder in the path it is being run on.
 - Apply your necessary actions in the `up` and `down` functions.
 Please take care to define these functions carefully.
 Specially when handling special columns of an already populated table.
-- Add the newly created migration file to the `migration/src/lib.rs` file.
+- Double check the `migration/src/lib.rs` file.
 Make sure the vector in the `migrations` function is chronological in order.
+So your newly generated migration should be the last item in the vector.

 ## Running
 To run the migrations you have to do the following: